Best Food for Devon Rex

 Devon Rex Nutritional Profile

-Dietary planning for Devon Rex starts with understanding this breed's Males: 7-10 lbs, Females: 5-7 lbs physique and playful character.
+Feeding a Devon Rex well begins with respecting the breed's Males: 7-10 lbs, Females: 5-7 lbs frame and playful temperament, both of which shape what the diet needs to support.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Devon Rex cats with very high exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 With very high activity demands, Devon Rex needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-cat formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Devon Rex to maintain coat health and joint function.

 Life-Stage Feeding Guide for Devon Rex